nus-cs2103-AY2223S2/tp/docs/UserGuide.md

    * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.

    * `delete 3` : Deletes the 3rd contact shown in the current list.

+   * `undo` : Undo the previous command `delete 3`.
+Thus original 3rd contact shown in list will come back

+   * `redo` : Redo the previous command `delete 3`.
+Thus 3rd contact will be deleted again from list

    * `clear` : Deletes all contacts.